samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ## How is our Token “backed” by real assets?

 By “backed”, we mean asset-backed.
-Each Token is collateralized by all of the Foundation’s assets.
 The Foundation’s funds and cash flows are invested into revenue-generating assets that grow organically - creating additional value for Token Holders.

 ## Why do we say our Token has “utility” and why is this important?